 Authenticity is the one of the most important things you can have as a speaker.
-It doesn’t matter how polished your sermon is, if you aren’t authentic they won’t listen.
+It doesn’t matter how polished your sermon is; if you aren’t authentic, kids won’t listen.

 Whatever you do, teenagers love interacting with a message.
-It is always better to have some level of involvement from the audience than just making them sit still, shut up and listen the whole time.
+It’s always better to have some level of involvement from the audience than just making them sit still, stay quiet, and listen the whole time.

 Jesus is the best preacher ever.
 He told a lot of stories.
-You should too.
+As a youth minister, you should too.